Summary

 Conclusion

 Visual hierarchy business plans give you a clear edge with backers in 2026.
 When you guide their eyes to your best numbers first, you build trust faster.
 Remember the 80% rule - nail those first three slides.
-Most readers will see your whole plan.Start with your main summary design.
-Use big headers for key points.
-Add plenty of white space around important data.
+Most readers will see your whole plan.Start with your executive summary design.
+Use big headers for key points and add plenty of white space around important data.
 Test your layout with friends before you send it to backers.
 Small changes in visual order can make huge differences in funding results.Your business idea deserves expert presentation.
-Take time to organize your content well.
-Backers will notice the difference.
-Your chances of getting funded will grow.
+Take time to organize your content well. backers will notice the difference, and your chances of getting funded will grow.